Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 • Rushing the Order - Our audiologist "rushed" the molds order to make them arrive sooner.

 • Silicone - We briefly used Mack's silicone earplug putty in a way that our audiologist recommended.
 It helped fill the gap between the mold and her ear.
-We only used a small amount but we were still always concerned she'd choke on it.
-(Bonnets helped limit that risk, but not entirely—so we recommend having a discussion with your audiologist if you're thinking about using silicone.)
+We only used a small amount and only under our audiologist's explicit guidance—and even then we were always concerned about the choking risk.
+(Hearing aid bonnets helped limit that risk, but not entirely.)
+Please don't try this without a direct conversation with your audiologist first.

 Those things were helpful temporarily.